Make Your Own DIY Waterproof Matches

 Waterproof matches are super useful.
 Besides the emergency situations we mentioned above, make a quick and easy gift idea.
 Today, I found a use for the spent Scentsy wax.
 I don’t know why it never occurred to me before, but here it is!

 Diy Waterproof Matches Are Easy to Make

-Some people recommend using turpentine, shellac, or clear nail polish to waterproof their matches and these methods do work well.
-Using melted wax is another popular way to waterproof matches.
+Some people recommend using turpentine, shellac, or clear nail polish to waterproof their matches.
+These methods do work pretty well.
+Using melted wax is also a popular way to waterproof matches.
 You can melt candle nubs in a double boiler or light a candle and use the melted wax that accumulates around the wick.